rupesh8969/automl-for-ecommerce-fraud-detection/README.md

-# automl-for-ecommerce-fraud-detection
+Fraud detection in e-commerce is a critical challenge as online transactions continue to grow exponentially.
+Traditional fraud detection methods often struggle to keep up with the increasing sophistication of fraudulent activities.
+Automated Machine Learning (AutoML) offers a powerful solution by automating the process of building, training, and deploying machine learning models tailored to detect fraudulent transactions in real-time.

-AutoML for e-commerce fraud detection is an advanced approach that automates the development and deployment of machine learning models to identify and prevent fraudulent activities in online transactions.
+This repository explores the application of AutoML for fraud detection in e-commerce, leveraging advanced machine learning techniques to identify and prevent fraudulent activities.
+AutoML simplifies the model development process, making it accessible even for users with limited machine learning expertise, while still delivering high-performance models.